93% Agree About Intergenerational Relationships

-Today, it is less common in the United States for young people to live with seniors in the same home.
-This means less interaction with their grandparents.
-There was a time, however, when many generations of a family would live together in one roof, which is still common in many other countries across the world today.
+Today, it is less common in the United States for family members to live with seniors in the same home.
+This means children have less interaction with their grandparents and older generations.
+There was a time, however, when many generations of the same family would live together in one roof.
+This practice is still common in many other countries across the world today.

-As it turns out, 93% of U.S. adults in a recent survey said children benefit from growing relationships with their grandparents, and 92% agreed that seniors benefit from relationships with children.
-So, we all almost universally agree that intergenerational relationships are essential for everyone involved.
+As it turns out, 93% of U.S. adults in a recent survey said children benefit from growing relationships with their grandparents.
+92% also agreed that seniors benefit from relationships with children.
+So, it’s no wonder why intergenerational programs are very popular in senior living.

 Benefits for Seniors

-Through these intergenerational relationships, the younger generation can instill their ideas about today’s society, and how far culture has come since seniors where children.
+Through these intergenerational relationships, the younger generation can instill their ideas about today’s society.
+The differences in age groups allow children and grandchildren to show how far culture has come since seniors where children.
 This is especially true when it comes to technology.
 Many seniors learn how to use computers, tablets, and smartphones by spending time with children, teens, and young adults.

-Building relationships with younger generations can also change seniors’ opinions of youth.
-In prioritizing these relationships, seniors can learn more about how the youth is changing society by what they are doing, saying, and thinking.
-It has a significant impact on senior’s perspective, letting them see the younger generations side.
-Plus, it provides a way to exchange stories about a time when seniors could remember their youthful days and what their aspirations were.
+Building intergenerational friendships with younger generations can also change seniors’ opinions of youth.
+It’s a way for seniors to connect, learn, and understand how today’s youth is changing society through their actions.
+It has a significant impact on a senior’s perspective, letting them see the younger generations side.
+Plus, it’s a way to share stories about when seniors could remember their youthful days and what their aspirations were.

 In participating in these programs, seniors greatly benefit from these interactions and feel less lonely or isolated creating strong social bonds.

 Seniors can significantly impact the future of a younger adult by challenging them to live life differently than they did.
-Living their life up until now, many seniors have had the time to reflect and can guide younger adults to make decisions that they wish they had.
-Having this time with seniors even opens avenues to learn new interests, skills, and hobbies they otherwise may never have found.
-Intergenerational relationships provide a valuable connection through family history.
-Grandparents pass down stories upon stories to relate to experiences and offer keen advice or to have a hard laugh in remembering a funny memory.
+Living their life up until now, many seniors have had the time to reflect on their lives.
+This can help guide younger adults to make decisions and to think of situations differently.
+Spending time with seniors can help younger adults learn interests, problem solving skills, and hobbies they otherwise may have never found.

-That’s why mentorship is such a time-honored tradition in so many cultures around the world.
+That’s why mentorship is such a time-honored tradition in family relationships around the world.
 It helps young people learn from senior citizens while also seeing a positive role model in their everyday lives.

 Benefits for the Community

-Because of intergenerational programs the community, as a whole, can feel more comfortable about aging, have more respect for senior citizens, and reduce ageism and stereotyping.
+Because of intergenerational programs the community will have more respect for senior citizens, and reduce ageism and stereotyping.
 It creates a sense of understanding and respect for each generation living within the same society.
 That connected relationship of knowledge, understanding, and respect creates a better overall community.

 Intergenerational relationships are highly valued throughout history and across the world.
 We should all do our part to champion this significant benefit to society.